zahydo/software_engineering_II_lessons/principles/solid/dependencyInjection.md

     }

 ```
-The class Interruptor depends on the abstraction DispositivoElectrico instead of depending on a concrete implementation.
-This allows the Interruptor class to be flexible and reusable, as it can be used with any device that implements the DispositivoElectrico interface.
+The class Switch depends on the abstraction ElectricalDevice instead of depending on a concrete implementation.
+This allows the Switch class to be flexible and reusable, as it can be used with any device that implements the ElectricalDevice interface.

 ### Related patterns